ademoverflow/python-template/README.app.md

 As we need to have our AWS credentials stored on our machine for local development, GitHub runners also need this credentials file.
 You need to create a secret on GitHub, named `AWS_CREDENTIALS`.
 The content of this secret must be the complete credentials file, as you have on your machine.

 You should use a dedicated AWS user for the CI, to restrict its permissions in case of a leak.

+GitHub Action need `AWS_CREDENTIALS` to install private python packages, and also to push docker images on AWS ECR.